jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

   (b) any rights of appeal against the order.

 ### 437A Publication of reports of proceedings under Part 2, Part 3A, or section 371
-Sections 11B to 11D of the Family Courts Act 1980 apply to the publication of a report of any proceedings under Part 2, Part 3A, or section 371—
+Sections 11B to 11D of the Family Court Act 1980 apply to the publication of a report of any proceedings under Part 2, Part 3A, or section 371—
-  (a) in a Family Court:
+  (a) in the Family Court:
   (b) in any other court, in which case references in those sections to the Family Court or court must be read as references to that other court.

 ### 438 Publication of reports of proceedings under Part 4